Healthdirect Free Australian health advice you can count on.

 • Low self-esteem may be caused by experiences in early childhood, such as bullying or neglect.

-• There are things you can do to improve your self-esteem, such as challenging negative thoughts and celebrating your achievements.
+• You can improve your self-esteem by challenging negative thoughts and celebrating your achievements.

 What is self-esteem?